hmrc/safety-and-security-import-service-guide/source/documentation/index.md

 weight: 1
 description: Software developers, designers, product owners or business analysts.
 ---

+This guide explains how you can use our Safety and Security (S&S GB) APIs with your software to submit an Entry Summary declaration (also known as an ENS) to import goods into Great Britain.

+Our APIs will allow your software to submit Import Declarations and receive notifications and outcomes information.

 <div class="govuk-warning-text">
   <span class="govuk-warning-text__icon" aria-hidden="true">!</span>
   <strong class="govuk-warning-text__text">
     <span class="govuk-warning-text__assistive">Warning</span>
-    From 1 January 2021 Traders who submit Entry Summary declarations (also known as an ENS) using third party software will need to enrol with the Safety and Security Great Britain (S&S GB) service.
+    From 1 January 2021 Traders who submit Entry Summary declarations using third party software will need to enrol with S&S GB.
   </strong>
 </div>